clawpack/doc/doc/fgmax.rst

 .. warning::

-   This feature is still under development and should be used with caution.
+   This feature has been modified and this documentation describes the version introduced in 5.2.0.
    The documentation is also still incomplete.

 GeoClaw has the capability to monitor certain quantities on a specified